canonical/mir/doc/sphinx/how-to/how-to-control-compositor-responses-to-client-decoration-requests.md

 # How to Control Compositor Responses to Client Decoration Requests
-This how-to will show you how to specify the behavior of the compositor regarding client window decoration requests.
+Clients can ask the compositor to use server or client side decorations, or request the compositor to choose for them. {class}`miral::Decorations` allows you to customize how the server deals with these requests.

-In general, clients can ask the compositor to choose for them, or request server or client side decorations from the compositor excplicilty.
-MirAL allows you to customize how the server deals with these requests using {class}`miral::Decorations`.
+This how-to will show you how to specify the behavior of the compositor regarding these requests.

 **Note**: [How to Specify Startup Apps](how-to-specify-startup-apps) is a prerequisite for this how-to.